A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Simulation Study

 \section{Simulation Study}

-In this section, we assess the performance of our proposed factor confounding model in a number of simulated examples.
+In this section, we assess the performance of our proposed factor confounding (FC) model in a number of simulated examples.
 We begin in Section~\ref{sec:sim_spatial_invariant} by comparing the estimation error across several benchmark methods.
-In Section \ref{sec:sim_misspec}, we examine the robustness of the method under model misspecification.
+In Section \ref{sec:sim_misspec}, we examine the robustness of our method under model misspecification.